adumrewal/llm-api-gateway/README.md

-# LLM API Gateway

 ## Current state of repository
 This is still in development.
-As of now you can find the codes for the following:
+As of now you can find the following:
 - Making a simple request to OpenAI API
 - Making a simple request to Azure OpenAI API
 - Making a simple request to AWS Bedrock Claude API